robertmc0/modules-test/modules/desktop-virtualization/scaling-plans/README.md

 - Applies diagnostic settings if specified.
 - Applies a resource lock if specified.

 > Note: In order to deploy scaling plans you must assign the Desktop Virtualization Power On Off Contributor role to the Azure Virtual Desktop service principal.
-Reference article [here](https://learn.microsoft.com/en-us/azure/virtual-desktop/autoscale-scaling-plan#assign-the-desktop-virtualization-power-on-off-contributor-role-with-the-azure-portal).
+See reference article [here](https://learn.microsoft.com/en-us/azure/virtual-desktop/autoscale-scaling-plan#assign-the-desktop-virtualization-power-on-off-contributor-role-with-the-azure-portal).

 ## Parameters